Coherent heat transfer leads to genuine quantum enhancement in the performances of continuous engines: Quantum enhancements in coherent engines

 Ideally, a good engine is expected to deliver high power output and low power output fluctuations.
 This quality is characterized by the NSR in power, i.e., the ratio between the fluctuation in power $\Delta P_X$, and the square of the average power output $\langle P_X \rangle^2$, and it is lower bounded by a quantum limit \cite{Hasegawa2020} as

 where the lower bound $f_X$ is determined by quantum dynamical activity and coherent dynamical contribution.
 This relation is known as the quantum thermodynamic uncertainty relation (qTUR), and it is derived using quantum Cramér-Rao bound~\cite{Hasegawa2020}.
-The bounds $f_X$ in Eq.~\eqref{eq:NSR} are different for coherent and incoherent heat engines as they depend on the underlying Markovian dynamics.
-We find that the $\mathcal{N}_X$ depends on the energetic coherence present in the steady states and, for CQHEs and IQHEs, they are (see Appendices~\ref{appsec:FCSCohEng} and ~\ref{appsec:FCSIncohEng})
+The bounds $f_X$ in Eq.~\eqref{eq:NSR} are different for coherent and incoherent heat engines as they depend on the underlying Markovian dynamics (see Appendix~\ref{QTURR}).
+We find that the $\mathcal{N}_X$ depends on the energetic coherence present in the steady states and, for CQHEs and IQHEs with resonant driving, they are (see Appendix~\ref{appsec:FCS})

 respectively, where